hongyuanmei/HMEIatJHU.github.io/_pages/recruitment.md

 I am generally interested in whether any of the following techniques would help a Transformer model learn and generalize better:
 - *look-ahead*: how each possible word may (re-)shape the model distribution over future possible words;
-- *uncertainty quantification*: how certain the model is about its predictions;
+- *uncertainty quantification*: how uncertain the model is about its predictions;
 - ...